 You must use a version of DHCP that supports BOOTP static addressing.
 To use a DHCP server, you must have a DHCP Manager installed.
-If a DHCP Manager is installed on the system, go to "Setting up a DHCP server".
+If a DHCP Manager is installed on the system, go to "Setting up a DHCP server" on page 33.